justingamble/nfl_rushing/README.md

 these LNG values: ['23', '19', '23T', '23', '24'], when sorting by 'LNG' the
 output will be in this order: ['19', '23', '23', '23T', '24'].
 - The user specifies a sort column from a dropbox.
-They can choose one of: Player Name, Total Rushing Yards (Yds), Total Rushing Touchdowns (TD), Longest Rush (Lng)).
+They can choose one of: Player Name, Total Rushing Yards (Yds), Total Rushing Touchdowns (TD), or Longest Rush (Lng)).
 The records are sorted on a primary and secondary column(s).
 By using a secondary column, the application guarantees an ordering for the player records that will be consistent for the webpage table as well as in the downloaded CSV file.
     - If Total Rushing Yards or Total Rushing Touchdowns is selected